-- To the extent permitted by law, agencies should consider creating programs that would allow regulated parties to apply for waivers or exemptions by demonstrating conduct that will achieve the same purpose as full compliance with the relevant statutory or regulatory - 30 requirement.
+- When permitted by law, agencies should consider creating mechanisms that would allow regulated parties to apply for waivers or exemptions by demonstrating conduct that will achieve the same purpose as full compliance with the relevant statutory or regulatory requirement. - 2.
+When consistent with the statutory scheme, agencies should endeavor to draft regulations so that waivers and exemptions will not be routinely necessary.
+When an agency has approved a large number of similar waivers or exemptions, the agency should consider revising the regulation accordingly.
+If eliminating the need for waivers or exemptions requires statutory reform, Congress should consider appropriate legislation.

-4 See Administrative Conference of the United States, Recommendation 2014-5, Retrospective Review of Agency Rules, 79 Fed.
+5 See Admin.
+Conf. of the U.S., Recommendation 2014-5, Retrospective Review of Agency Rules, ¶ 5, 79 Fed.
 Reg.
-75,114, 75,116 ¶ 5 (Dec.
+75,114, 75,116 (Dec.
 17, 2014) (identifying petitions from stakeholder groups and members of the public and poor compliance rates as factors to consider in identifying regulations that may benefit from amendment or rescission).